Partitions of Baire space into compact sets: The consistency of

 \section{The consistency of $\d < \aT = \a$}

 In all our models that we considered so far we have that $\d = \aT$.
-Since the Miller partition forcing is $\omega^\omega$-bounding \cite{spinas}, in the Miller partition model \cite{miller} we have that $\d = \aleph_1 < \aleph_2 = \aT$.
-However, due to working with countable support iterations of proper forcings it is not possible to get larger values of $\d$ and $\aT$ with this approach.
-To this end, in this section we prove that consistently $\mu = \d < \aT = \lambda$ may hold for various values above a measurable cardinal.
+In this section we prove that consistently $\mu=\d < \aT = \lambda$ can hold for various values above a measurable cardinal.
 In \cite{shelahtemplate} Shelah introduced template iterations to prove the consistency of $\d < \a$; see also \cite{brendletemplate} for an insightful exposition of Shelah's results.
-In his work he proved that it is possible to iterate templates canonically by taking ultrapowers and use an average-of-names argument to obtain the consistency of $\kappa < \d < \a = \c$ above a measurable cardinal $\kappa$.
-We will prove that in this model we also have that $\aT = \c$ by a similar average-of-names argument.

-Employing a more sophisticated isomorphism-of-names argument Shelah was also able to get rid of the additional assumption of a measurable cardinal \cite{shelahtemplate}.
-However, this technique cannot be used to settle the consistency of $\d = \aleph_1 < \a = \aleph_2$ - the well-known Roitman's problem.
+Shelah first proved that one can iterate templates canonically by taking ultrapowers and use an ``average of names"-argument to obtain the consistency of $\kappa < \d < \a = \c$ above a measurable cardinal $\kappa$.
+We will prove that in this model we also have that $\aT = \c$ by a similar ``average of names"-argument.
+Notably, Shelah constructed a second template iteration, so that a more involved ``isomorphism of names"-argument yields a model of $\aleph_2 \leq \d < \aT$ without the use of a measurable cardinal.
+Even though these results finally solved the consistency of $\d < \a$ these technique cannot be used to settle the consistency of $\d = \aleph_1 < \a = \aleph_2$.

 Throughout this section fix a measurable cardinal $\kappa$ and a $<\!\!\kappa$-complete ultrafilter $\U$ on $\kappa$.
-First, we briefly restate the basic definitions and properties of the ultrapower forcing we will need from \cite{shelahtemplate}:
+First, we briefly restate the basic definitions and properties of the ultrapower forcing given in \cite{shelahtemplate}:

 \begin{definition} Let $\PP$ be a forcing.
 The ultrapower forcing of $\PP$ by $\U$ is defined as the set of all equivalence classes

 where $[f]_\U = [g]_U$ iff $\set{\alpha < \kappa}{f(\alpha) = g(\alpha)} \in \U$.
 Usually, we will drop the subscript $\U$.
 Furthermore, we order $\PP^\kappa / \U$ by $[f]_\U \leq [g]_\U$ iff $\set{\alpha < \kappa}{f(\alpha) \leq g(\kappa)} \in \U$.
 It is easy to see that this defines a partial order.
 Furthermore, we have an embedding $\PP \to \PP^\kappa/\U$ of partial orders, where $p \in \PP$ is mapped to the equivalence class of the constant map $f_p$, i.e.\ $f_p(\alpha) = p$ for all $\alpha \in \kappa$.
 Hence, we may identify $p$ with $[f_p]$. \end{definition}